How it works

 Identifiers

-Certificate ID logic
+Profile ID and Certificate ID logic

 Profile ID